sanzeeb3/wp-frontend-delete-account/readme.txt

 = 1.6.0 - xx/xx/2022 =
 * Fix - Compatiblity with block themes.
+* Fix - Email summary task should not be scheduled if not enabled.

 = 1.5.9 - 09/23/2021 =
 * Optimize - Users query